-Epic Games’ Fortnite has taken the world by storm, creating a version of the massive, Hunger Games–like shooters that is dependent both on quick shooting skills, and the ability to smartly construct structures to give you an advantage in a fight.
-With the game’s new smartphone and tablet version, Fortnite brings those ideas to a different medium and winning matches requires a few new skills — like mastering touch controls and adapting to a smaller screen.
+Epic Games’ Fortnite has taken the world by storm, creating a version of a massive, Hunger Games–like shooter that is dependent both on quick shooting skills and the ability to smartly construct structures that give you an advantage in a fight.
+With the game’s smartphone and tablet version, Fortnite brings those ideas to a different medium, and winning matches requires a few new skills — like mastering touch controls and adapting to a smaller screen.

-Creating a smartphone-compatible version of Fortnite — now available on iOS — means adapting its fairly complex controls for a touchscreen.
+Creating a smartphone-compatible version of Fortnite — available on iOS and Android — means adapting its fairly complex controls for a touchscreen.
 The interface changes the way players approach the game in many ways, big and small.
-Mastering the game on a phone means knowing everything you’re newly capable of when playing the game’s new version, understanding your limitations, and playing against the handicaps other players are dealing with, as well.
-Here are eight tips to help you climb the ranks to victory in Fortnite on your phone.
+Mastering the game on a phone means knowing everything you’re now capable of when playing the game’s portable version, understanding your limitations, and playing against the handicaps other players are dealing with, as well.
+Here are nine tips to help you climb the ranks to victory in Fortnite mobile.

-Fornite on iOS is pretty much the exact same game as players will find on other platforms, which is why mobile players can use the game’s crossplay support to battle players on the PC and console versions.
+Fortnite on iOS and Android is pretty much the exact same game players will find on other platforms, which is why mobile players can use the game’s crossplay support to battle players on the PC and console versions.
 The major difference is the mobile game’s controls scheme.
 It uses virtual buttons on the device’s touchscreen to do everything.
 In other words, even Fortnite veterans will have to relearn the game’s controls.

 The left side of the screen has a virtual joystick for moving your character.
-Swiping anywhere on the right side of your screen turns your character, effectively turning your camera or controlling your aim, and tapping anywhere on that side of the screen will fire your gun as well.
-When you’re running around, the right side of the screen also includes a few other virtual buttons: One to jump, another to crouch, which makes you move more slowly, and more quietly.
-Closer to your inventory, shown in the center of the screen, there’s a button with a crosshair icon that lets you switch from standard third-person mode to a tighter aiming view, allowing you to look down the sites of your gun and get better accuracy.
+Swiping anywhere on the right side of your screen turns your character, effectively turning your camera or controlling your aim, and tapping the right side of the screen will shoot your gun or use your currently selected item.
+When you’re running around, the right side of the screen also includes a few other virtual buttons: One to jump and another to crouch, which makes you move more slowly and quietly.
+There’s also a button with a crosshair icon that lets you switch from standard third-person mode to a tighter aiming view, allowing you to look down the sight of your gun and get better accuracy.
 The same button will let you look through your gun’s scope if it has one.

 You can switch guns or to other items by tapping the one you want in your inventory.
 A backpack icon to the left of your inventory lets you pull up a larger inventory menu, where you can drop items you don’t want.
 Above your inventory is a small button for reloading your guns.